Employee Entitlement Remediation Program

 For UniSuper members, all remediation payments will go into your accumulation account.
 For employees with a Defined Benefit Division (DBD) account, the fund may advise of any impact to your defined benefit calculations.

-• Will my superannuation remediation payments be taxable?
+• Are superannuation remediation payments taxable?

 Superannuation contributions are typically taxable at 15%, though there are exceptions to this which will be based on your personal circumstances.

-For further information on taxation, we refer to you the Australian Taxation Office (ATO) website and the How your super is taxed information on the UniSuper website.
+For further information on taxation, we refer you to the Australian Taxation Office (ATO) website and the How your super is taxed information on the UniSuper website.

 UniSuper has been notified of the remediation and has arranged for member service consultants to be available to provide support.
 Appointments can be made on the UniSuper website.